TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/58 - Hebrews/Hebrews 5/Hebrews 5.9.md

 ---

-and having been made perfect, he became unto all them that obey him the author of eternal salvation;
+Having been made perfect, he became to all of those who obey him the author of eternal salvation,